hsynercn/tutorials-all-paths/ResourcefulFish TypeScript Names/Type Narrowing.md

     // numberOrString's type is narrowed to 'number'
   }

-  let str: string = "this is a string" if (numberOrString === str) {
+  let str: string = "this is a string";
+  if (numberOrString === str) {
     // numberOrString's type is narrowed to 'string'
   }